saminiir/saminiir.github.io/_posts/2016-06-24-installing-arch-linux-on-dell-xps-15.markdown

 * UEFI for the boot-system
 * GPT for the partition table
-* GRUB for the boot loader
 * LUKS for full-disk encryption
 * LVM for managing volumes on top of LUKS
 * root and home logical volumes (ext4) and a swap volume
+* systemd-boot for the boot manager

 # Contents
 {:.no_toc}